True and Living Church of Jesus Christ of Saints of the Last Days: TLC doctrines and teachings

 While proselytizing was heavily pursued during the infancy of the TLC, all missionary work ceased by March 2000.
 This was in part due to a revelation and promise by Harmston that Christ would appear on March 25, 2000, perform the ordinance of deliverance, and begin the terrestrial order (or, Millennium).
 This promise was conditional upon the faithfulness of the members, but when it was not fulfilled, some members felt Harmston had prophesied inaccurately.
 This precipitated the subsequent apostasy of several members of the First Presidency and Quorum of Twelve Apostles (Randy Maudsley, Jeff Hanks, Kent Braddy, Bart Malstrom and John Harper all either left or were excommunicated).
 The Quorum of the Twelve and the First Presidency were subsequently reorganized.
 One of the church's better proselytizing tools, its website, shut down completely a short time later due to a revelation declaring that "the day of the Gentile" had ended, meaning preaching to non-members (gentiles) must cease.
 A CD-ROM version of the TLC website has continued to be mailed to persons interested in joining the TLC.
 While the TLC has decided to remain offline in regards to their public missionary work, discussion forums do exist with former members, and cached archives of TLC website material is available on the internet.

 The end of "the day of the Gentile" is a reference to previous revelations, particularly in the Doctrine and Covenants, that the gospel of Jesus Christ would first go to the Gentiles and then to the Jews ("the House of Israel").
 This policy, in addition to the above factors, discontinued the TLC's policy of open missionary work or attempts at conversion.
 Those seriously seeking knowledge or membership have been directed at times to attend meetings or research doctrine and other information from the early Latter Day Saint movement.

 While the TLC has claimed many early LDS Church doctrines as its own, it has been noted that the TLC itself has changed some of its doctrinal interpretation since its formation.
 The TLC teaches that only the perception of doctrine has changed, and the actual foundational material remains.

 The TLC has a strong youth program heavily involved in Scouting, including the Venturing Scout program which allows participation of both young men and young women.

 Lawsuit

 In 1998, two disaffected members accused Harmston of fraud when they failed to see Jesus.
-In 2002, a court granted them $300,000, but the suit was later overturned.
+In 2002, a court awarded them $300,000, but the award was later overturned.
 An appeals court in 2005 granted the two former members the right to a new trial.
 The settlement was later reduced to $60,000 due to the church's financial hardship.